 A group may have only one level of subgroups.
 In other words, a group may have a subgroup, but that subgroup cannot have one.

-Once you have completed your formula, the last thing you need to do before executing it is to select the right configuration.
+Once you have completed your formula, the last thing you need to do before executing it is to select the right configuration for its output.

 A formula yields just an array of numbers.
-For instance, let's say you built a formula and your formula produced 3 results (60, 53, 186) like in table.
+For instance, let's say you built a formula and your formula produced 3 results (60, 53, 186) like in the table below.
 Which type would be correct for your formula?
 Integer?
 Time?

 |Bucket||Value||as Integer||as Time|